Your Cart

 When finishing, always take great care in weaving in your ends neatly on the wrong side of the project.

-For a project like the Building Blocks Cowl & Hood (with good structure and simple stitches), use your yarn or tapestry needle and “follow the yarn path” on the back of the work, weaving along the same path that the yarn took to make the stitches for one or more inches.
+For a project like the Building Blocks Cowl & Hood (the companion project for the How to Knit tutorial)—with good structure and simple stitches—use your yarn or tapestry needle and “follow the yarn path” on the back of the work, weaving along the same path that the yarn took to make the stitches for one or more inches.
 This will also help you understand the method for working Kitchener Stitch, a bind off that grafts two sets of live stitches together, as you begin to see how the stitches link.

 As you can see from the back side of the button band on this Baby Mandarin Jacket, proper finishing means you can’t even tell where the ends of your yarn are.
-(Orange ends were woven in on the top right corner.)
+(The orange ends were woven in on the top right corner.)

 Blocking